dsundquist/mitm/README.md

 ## TODO:
 * Currently only linux is supported, think it would be trivial to get working on MacOS / Windows
 * The cert returned is just the leaf certificate, and not a chain... should it be a chain?
-* Theres an assumption that pingora will listen on localhost, add option to pass in a ip address (or socket addr)
+* There's an assumption that Pingora will listen on localhost, add option to pass in an ip address (or maybe a socket addr)
 * Make CA fields customizeable
-* Make Leaf Certificates Customizeable
+* Make leaf certificates customizeable
 * I started with rcgen, for cert generation, then found I wanted to use a OpenSSL/BoringSSL backend for pingora.
 Should we generate certs using OpenSSL?
-* Make a stub version, where its not a proxy at all but a webserver
+* Make a stub version, where it's not a proxy at all but a webserver
-* Make a Wireshark mode.
-Two proxies, with http in the middle for loopback sniffing.
 * Do a full one-over on logging...
 Logging is inconsistent at the moment.
-* Need to pass the ca around, right now its being read from disk on every cert generation.
+* Probably should pass the ca around functions (currently is in the cache as just `ca`), right now it's being read from disk on every cert generation.
 * Create Tests <- CA validity for leaf certs, connect connector to listner?

 ## Maybe: